RR0/uDb/README.md

                     - OBS: Observation: Surveillance.
 Chasing/pacing vehicles.
                     - RAY: Odd light RAY, searchlight or visible beam.
 Anything laserlike.
                     Places visited and things affected:
-                    - ANI: Animals affected: Panic.
+                    - ANI: Panic.
 Change of behavior.
 Injuries.
 Marks.
-                    - HUM: Human affected: Injury. burns. marks. psychology. abduction. death.
+                    - HUM: Injury. burns. marks. psychology. abduction. death.
-                    - BLD: Building or ANY MANMADE STRUCTURE: Roads, Bridges, Power lines..
+                    - BLD: Roads, Bridges, Power lines..
                     Evidence and special effects:
-                    - TRC: Physical traces discovered ( most any variety. )
+                    - TRC: Physical traces discovered (most any variety)
                     - HST: Historical account OR sighting makes history.
       Duration    : 3 min
       Strangeness : 9
       Credibility : 6
       Reference   : MUFON UFO JOURNAL, Seguin,TX  USA.
-Monthly. at index #64
+Monthly. at index #320

     Record #3
-      Title       .
-ALTAR' IN SKY
+      Title       : 'ALTAR' IN SKY
       Date        : -213/?/?,
       Location    : Pasture, HADRIA,ROMAN EMP (FI., Italy, Western Europe), 11º16'00" E 43º58'40" N
                     Observer:
                     - MAP: Coordinates are known.
 OK to place event on screen maps.
                     - GND: At least ONE observer (or radar) was on land.
-      Description : "MAN IN WHITE
+      Description : MAN IN WHITE
-                    12 SUCH BETWEEN 222 AND 90 B.C."
+                    12 SUCH BETWEEN 222 AND 90 B.C.
                     Miscellaneous details and features:
-                    - ODD: Oddity:  1) A very strange event, even if not UFO related.
+                    - ODD: 1) A very strange event, even if not UFO related.
 2) An atypical oddity that occurred during a UFO event.
 3) Forteana or paranormal features.
-                    - WAV: Wave or Cluster of UFO sightings.
+                    - WAV: Wave or cluster of UFO sightings.
 Sighting is part of a wave.
                     Type of UFO / Craft:
                     - CIG: Torpedo, cigar, fuselage or cylinder shaped vehicle.
 (Use SCR for a classic "saucer" seen edge-on.)
                     - DLT: Delta, Vee, boomerang, rectangular UFO.
 Sharp corners and edges.
                     Aliens!
 Monsters! (sorry, no religious figures):
-                    - PSH: 1) Pseudo-Human: Possible clone, robot or worse.
+                    - PSH: 1) Possible clone, robot or worse.
 2) "Human" seen working with or for alien figures.
                     Evidence and special effects:
                     - HST: Historical account OR sighting makes history.
       Duration    : 15 min